 Marginal Bid Rule has the meaning set forth in Section 49.8.

-Non-Qualified Tenderer means a Tenderer, who has not met the Qualification Criteria, as described in Section 31 and 32 of the Tender Documents.
+Non-Qualified Investor means a Investor, who has not met the Qualification Criteria, as described in Section 31 and 32 of the Tender Documents.

 Offtaker means the Central Electricity Supplier, as designated or re-appointed acting as offtaker in the PPA.

-Offered Capacity means the total or a part of the installed capacity of the wind onshore Facility to be located at a site chosen by a Selected Tenderer within the Republic of Moldova, for which a Tenderer seeks support measures under the Support Agreement, and which cannot be higher than 105 MW (inclusive) across all the Projects submitted by that Tenderer.
+Offered Capacity means the total or a part of the installed capacity of the wind onshore Facility to be located at a site chosen by a Selected Investor within the Republic of Moldova, for which a Investor seeks support measures under the Support Agreement, and which cannot be higher than 105 MW (inclusive) across all the Projects submitted by that Investor.

 Performance Guarantee or Contract Performance Guarantee means a security instrument to be made available by an Eligible Producer to the Government, if that producer is offered the eligibility status in this RFP Procedure as per Section 55, to ensure the fulfilment of contractual obligations for the construction and commissioning of the wind onshore Facility as per the Renewable Energy Law and the terms set forth in the Support Agreement.